KirillLodygin/MemoryCards/README.md

-# Memory Cards Game on typescript with Hooks
+# Memory Cards Game on typescript with Hooks and storybook